 There are numerous eggplant varieties from which to choose.
-They run the gamut from Asian and Mediterranean types with differences in size, color and shape thrown in as further variation.
-The eggplant, Graffiti, is possibly a hybrid from those native to India.
+They run the gamut from Asian and Mediterranean types with differences in size, color, and shape thrown in as further variation.
+The eggplant, Graffiti, is possibly a hybrid of those native to India.
 Wherever the plant’s origin, it has been bred to bring out the sweetness and remove any bitterness associated with wild fruit.

 Growing Purple Graffiti Eggplant